Bobby Dalbec Player Props: Red Sox vs. Rays

-On Wednesday, Bobby Dalbec (coming off going 1-for-1) and the Boston Red Sox face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 6:40 PM ET.
+On Thursday, Bobby Dalbec (coming off going 0-for-4) and the Boston Red Sox face the Tampa Bay Rays, whose starting pitcher will be Jeffrey Springs.
+First pitch is at 1:10 PM ET.

-He reached base in both of his plate appearances in his most recent game against the Rays.
+In his last game he had a hitless showing (0-for-4) against the Rays.

 Bobby Dalbec Game Info & Props vs. the Rays